 - When Harpo Marx and his future wife had their first date they went to a restaurant which required men to wear ties.
 Harpo wasn't wearing one, so he took off one of his socks and tied it around his neck as a tie.
 Every year on their anniversary he came down to breakfast wearing a sock-tie.

-- Also a potential problem for service members due to the wide variety of uniforms one has to choose from.
+- A potential problem for service members due to the wide variety of uniforms one has to choose from.
 Showing up in the wrong uniform (say, camouflage fatigues for a formation requiring service dress uniform) at best shows that your chain of command is poor at communicating, and at worst that you didn't care to find out what uniform you should have been wearing.
 It gets better when certain uniform combinations involve mostly the same uniform, but with slight differences.
 The US Air Force Semi-Formal Dress Uniform is essentially the Service Dress Uniform, minus the name tape and cap, and with a white dress shirt instead of the blue uniform shirt worn underneath, and can be worn by enlisted men only (officers must pony up the cash to purchase a Mess Dress Uniform, which is a military tuxedo.)

 - Ulysses S. Grant was notorious for not wearing his proper dress uniform even when it would have been appropriate to.
 It's said the only reason he was let into the Appomattox Court House, where Robert E. Lee was formally surrendering, while wearing dirty fatigues was because the Confederates knew him by sight.